aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/remove/_index.md

 ## remove {#ishape}
-Removes the first occurrence of a specific shape from the collection.
+Removes the first occurrence of the specified shape from the shape collection.

 ```python